 #11 – Won’t Back Down

-Mommy Bear’s Opinion – This is a touching and inspirational movie.
+Mommy Bear’s Family Movie Review – This is a touching and inspirational movie.
 The passion and emotion that the actors portray in this film is empowering and very special.
 It is a great movie for the whole family to enjoy but children might find it boring.

 Summary – Frustrated by her dyslexic daughter’s struggles at a failing inner-city school, Jamie Fitzpatrick (Gyllenhaal) tries to enroll her somewhere else.
 When this fails, Jamie recruits a disillusioned but caring teacher (Davis) to try to fix the broken school.
 Soon, the women find themselves in a tense battle against apathy, hopelessness, and powerful interests.
 Oscar Winner Holly Hunter and Oscar Nominee Rosie Perez also star in this inspiring story that shows how profoundly parents can affect their kids’ education.

 Mommy Bear’s Family Movie Review – This film has great animation and an engaging storyline.
 It does have some scary scenes that may be too much for younger children.
 I enjoyed watching the mother-daughter relationship grow through the different events they had to face together.
 Parents should be aware that in one scene a group of men’s bare behinds are seen and the naked backsides of three small boys (all for comedic effect).
 Also a heavyset woman wears a low-cut dress revealing ample cleavage, again for comedic effect.